-This study was jointly commissioned by Universities Australia and Professions Australia to establish whether existing research on the ageing of the workforce addresses the issue of whether there will be sufficient suitably qualified academic staff - to teach courses to prepare future professionals, and to meet universities' future educational and research needs.
+Universities Australia commissioned a study to establish whether existing research on the ageing of the workforce addresses the issue of whether there will be sufficient suitably qualified academic staff - to teach courses to prepare future professionals, and to meet universities' future educational and research needs.

 The National Centre for Social Applications of Geographic Information Systems surveyed and analysed the work that has been done to:

 - determine whether the work already done provides sufficient evidence of the entirety of the problem, or